Item 1 – Cover Page

 Trade Order Rotation

-As discussed above, RiverFront almost always executes model changes (as defined above) in Advantage and ETF Advantage portfolios for SMAs as step-out transactions.
-Therefore, a trade rotation is rarely used for model changes for these SMAs.
+As discussed above, RiverFront almost always executes model changes (as defined above) for SMA portfolios as step-out transactions.
+Therefore, a trade rotation is rarely used for model changes for these accounts.
 However, for certain strategies or solutions that are only available on a limited number of platforms and/or have small asset levels, RiverFront will implement SMA model changes through a trade rotation amongst the Sponsor Firms that offer the program.

 RiverFront does not exercise trading discretion over its UMA/MDP accounts.
 As a result, RiverFront utilizes a rotation process to notify its UMA/MDP participating platforms of model changes.
 When updating models on these platforms, RiverFront contacts UMA/MDP Sponsor Firms in a pre-determined order so that no group of clients is consistently favored or disfavored over any other clients.
 Recommendations to UMA/MDP Sponsor Firms are distributed after RiverFront completes all transactions for client accounts in which it exercises trading discretion.

 Item 13 – Review of Accounts

 SMA client accounts in which Riverfront has investment and trading discretion are reviewed on a weekly basis by the trading team to ensure that they are in line with the model portfolios.
 RiverFront reviews any SMAs that experience client-directed activity (withdrawals, additions, tax-loss selling, etc.) on a daily basis and rebalances them to the model accordingly.